Last revised: December 14, 2019

 The second point of interest is somewhat of my own making.
 For I am adding a verse to the assigned lectionary passage.
 I find Matthew 11:12 to be a candidate for the most important single verse in the Gospel of Matthew: “From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force.”
 Matthew’s Gospel is the only one which has Jesus using the phrase “the kingdom of heaven” — and uses it 24 times!
 (See a complete list.)
 It seems to me that telling us that the kingdom of heaven is suffering violence is a huge clue, one that helps our reading of the many kingdom parables.
 (A great example is a paper by W. Martin Aiken, delivered at the COV&R 2003 conference in Innsbruck, on Matt.
 22:1-14: “The Kingdom of Heaven Suffers Violence.”)

 Why does the lectionary stop short of this verse?
 It could be because the key word biazetai, “suffer violence,” has caused a history of translation problems.
-In Greek the middle and passive voice are declined the same in the indicative.
+In Greek the middle and passive voice are the same in the indicative.
 Biazetai is one of those instances of the middle/passive, such that it has been translated both in the middle as “forcefully advancing,” NIV, as well as the more common passive rendering, “suffering violence” — basically the opposite!
 Major theologians have lined up on both sides of this translation issue.

 The middle voice in Greek is usually quite tricky and subtle to translate into English, often requiring different words from either the active or passive voice.
 For example, the Greek archo means “to rule,” with the passive (archomai) meaning, “to be ruled.”
 But the middle voice (also archomai) is usually translated “to begin.”
 The difficulty of the middle voice, as described in my Greek grammar book (New Testament Greek for Beginners, by J. Gresham Machen [Toronto: Macmillan, 1923], p.
 57) is this: “The middle voice represents the subject as acting in some way that concerns itself, or as acting upon something that belongs to itself.”
 So in the English it often takes a reflexive pronoun.

 I have a proposal for translating biazetai in Matt.
 11:12 in the middle voice: “the kingdom of heaven chooses to suffer violence.”
 Does the intentional choice of suffering violence help to capture somewhat of a reflexive character?
 In any case, what I’m proposing here is what Walter Wink refers to as “Jesus’ Third Way.”
-Jesus never chooses to inflict violence, and his suffering it isn’t truly passive.
+Jesus never chooses to inflict violence, and his suffering violence isn’t truly passive.
 Rather, Jesus chooses a third way of responding to violence in between fight and flight.
 He suffers violence as an intentional choice.
 Perhaps, he is claiming this third way for the kingdom of heaven in Matthew’s Gospel through using the middle voice of biazetai.
-More below.